rileyvaness/Tech-Academy-Projects/README.md

+<h4> Projects and Tutorials </h4>
+<a href="https://github.com/rileyvaness/Tech-Academy-Projects/tree/master/Demo/CarInsuranceApproval/CarInsuranceApproval"> Car Insurance Approval</a>
+<p> A console based app used to tell if some one is approved for car insurance or not based upon their inputs </p>
 <a href ="https://github.com/rileyvaness/Tech-Academy-Projects/blob/master/MVC_CarInsurance/MVC_CarInsurance/Controllers/InsureeController.cs"> MVC Car Insurance</a><br>
 <p> An MVC (Model, View, Controller) app I created that will properly calculate a quote based on information the user inputs and then stores it for the Admin to see </p>
 <a href= "https://github.com/rileyvaness/Tech-Academy-Projects/tree/master/ContosoUniversity/ContosoUniversity"> Contoso University </a><br>